Zylann/godot_voxel/doc/source/getting_the_module.md

 ### Module

-C# builds are available on Github Actions as well (as "Mono Builds").
+Working builds used to be available on Github Actions (as "Mono Builds").
 Unfortunately, Godot 4 changed the way C# integrates by using the Nuget package manager.
-This made it really inconvenient for module developers to provide ready-to-use executables, and hard for users too:
+This made it harder for module developers to provide ready-to-use executables, and hard for users too:

 - When you make a project in Godot C#, it fetches the "vanilla" Godot SDK from Nuget, but it is only available for official stable versions, so you can't use CI builds of the engine that use the latest development version of Godot.
 - Modules add new classes to the API which are not present in the official SDK.
 It would require to create SDKs for every combination of modules you want to use and upload them to Nuget, which isn't practical.
 - You could revert to the latest official SDK available on Nuget, but to access module APIs you would have to use workarounds such as `obj.Get(string)`, `Set(string)` and `Call(string, args)` in code, which is hard to use, inefficient and terrible to maintain.

-To obtain a working version, you may generate the SDK yourself and use a local Nuget repository instead of the official one.
+To obtain a working version, you have to generate the SDK yourself and use a local Nuget repository instead of the official one.
 Follow the steps described in the [Godot Documentation for C#](https://docs.godotengine.org/en/stable/contributing/development/compiling/compiling_with_dotnet.html).

 ### Ownership checks